Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 This is implemented by modifying the validation functionality of the `hvJP2K` package to use a current `jpylyzer` package release.

 3.  **(SWHV-CCN2-20400-03)** Cache JP2 headers in database at insertion time.
+4.  **(SWHV-CCN2-20400-04)** Build JPX from database headers.

-The purpose of this task is to reduce the server latency between the user selecting a dataset and the server making available the prepared JPX file to the `esajpip` server.
+The purpose of those two tasks is to reduce the server latency between the user selecting a dataset and the server making available the prepared JPX file to the `esajpip` server.
 While merge functionality of `hvJP2K` can be 10× faster than the Kakadu similar functionality, it is limited by I/O operations necessary to parse the JP2 files.
 Parsing the JP2 ahead of the time and storing the necessary information in the database together with the record of each file can possibly reduce this latency.

 Other means to achieve a reduction in this latency is by changing the way SWHV requests the datasets to always request entire days.

-4.  **(SWHV-CCN2-20400-04)** Build JPX from database headers.

-The JPX merging of the `hvJP2K` package will be updated to accept externally produced JP2 headers.
+This is implemented by two new programs part of the `hvJP2K` package (`hv_jpx_merge_to_db` and `hv_jpx_merge_from_db`) which store the extracted JP2 headers into an SQLite3 database and can generate JPX files from those stored headers.

 5.  **(SWHV-CCN2-20400-05)** Support GSFC for the adoption of the `hvJP2K` tools, especially in the areas of transcoding and verification of the JP2 files.